Datasets

 VMDatasetRolesVMIconIndicates the dataset is used by a virtual machine (VM).

-AppsDatasetRolesAppsIconIndicates this dataset is used by applications and stores Kubernetes configuration and container-related data.
+AppsDatasetRolesAppsIconIndicates this dataset is used by an application and stores configuration and container-related data.

-Each dataset has a set of information cards (widgets) that display in the Details for datasetname area of the screen.
-These widgets provide information grouped by functional areas.
-The set of widgets for a root or parent dataset differs from child datasets or datasets used by another service or with encryption.
+Each dataset has a set of information cards (widgets) in the Details for datasetname area of the screen.
+These widgets and information is grouped by functional areas.
+The widgets for a root or parent dataset differ from a child dataset, or a dataset used by another service or with encryption.

 Dataset widgets are: